Skip to content

 # Create gender/smoking variable for lookups

-# Vector lookups - get rates for all 480 months at once
+# Vector lookups - get rates for all timesteps at once

 # Cash flows